It is beginning to look a little like a colorful Christmas when you use scrap fabric to make photo frame tree ornaments.

-This year, I want our tree to be filled with bright and cheery color.
+This year, I want our Christmas tree to be filled with bright and cheery color.
 I decided to turn a few of the fabric scraps I saved from past projects into colorful scrap fabric photo ornaments.
 I like to see the smiling faces of all the people I love around me over the holidays and this is a decorative way to do it.
 Making them, pretty much – costs nothing but some time.
 I save scraps of everything – as you never know when they may come in handy.
 All the supplies needed to make these are from scraps or parts of other items.
 The cardboard I used is from an empty tablet of paper.
 The acetate to protect the photo in the ornament – is cut from a clear lid on a box of holiday cards.
 Ribbon, buttons, and embellishments – all just little pieces of bits and bobs.

 This double frame has photos of my girls in it when they were little.
 XO I threaded a shank style button over the ribbon hanger as an embellishment.